 NOWRA Regional: Understanding Picture Books and Their Role in Literacy

-In this workshop we will look closely at how picture books work and the central role they play in early literacy development.
+In this workshop with Dr Amanda Niland, you will look closely at how picture books work and the central role they play in early literacy development.
 You will build your understanding of how to identify high quality literature and share effective strategies for shared reading experiences for children from birth to five years.

 The most valuable thing we can do to foster early literacy is to support children to develop a love of books and reading through joyful encounters with quality books and reading experiences.
 Rather than prioritising a narrow set of skills such as letter recognition, our focus should be on nurturing a positive reading identity for every child.
 Thus, high-quality children’s literature should be at the heart of early literacy learning.